edufschmidt/go-acl/README.md

-# acl
+# go-acl
 Generic implementation of an Access Control List system for enforcing authorization across different resources.

 While originally meant for utilization in the [Drago](https://github.com/seashell/drago) project, this ACL system was built with flexibility in mind, and should be straightforward to configure and integrate into other codebases.

 ## Concepts
 * **Resource**: any type of resource that might require authorization.
 Example: book.